Emerging Writers Institute 7th-9th

 Short and Sweet: Short Story Seminar

 The ‘Wright Stuff: Playwright’s Seminar

 Highlights & Deliverables

-Participants in the program will be uniquely positioned to profit from the literary culture of the San Francisco Bay Area.
+Participants in the program will be uniquely positioned to profit from the literary culture of the university area.
 One benefit of these seminars is to ready students' work for professional submission to youth publications, such as the Claremont Review, The Writer's Slate, Stone Soup, and Teen Ink.
 By the program’s conclusion, students will produce and refine quality pieces suitable for publication in their own literary magazine and professional teen publications.

 By the end of the week, students will share polished pieces for publication in their own literary magazine and present their work in an informal reading for on the final day of camp.
 At the conclusion of the summer season, their piece will be published in an impressive anthology that will be mailed home to families.

 Grade Level Specifics